ThoughtWorks-SEA/developer-training/docs/javascript/async-await.md

   } catch (error) {
     console.error(error);
     // this is just to demonstrate we can use try-catch block here to catch the errors
-    // actually it's not a good idea to return null return null;
+    // returning null is in fact not a good idea return null;
   }
 }
 ```

-In this case, if the promise returned by Users.get(userId) or Users/getMetaDataFor(user) is rejected, await will translate that into normal Error that you can catch using try catch.
+In this case, if the promise returned by `Users.get(userId)` or `Users/getMetaDataFor(user)` is rejected, await will translate that into normal Error that you can catch using try catch.

 ## Understanding await using the Gift Box model

 The gift box model we introduced in the last section can also help us to understand the effect of await on a Promise object.

-await basically unwrap the gift box and shows you what's inside.
+await basically unwraps the gift box and shows you what's inside.

 If the promise is fulfilled, you will see the hidden secret value.